moxystudio/eslint-config/README.md

 - `es7` - The configuration to be used in ECMAScript 7 based projects (aka 2016)
 - `es8` - The configuration to be used in ECMAScript 8 based projects (aka 2017)
 - `es9` - The configuration to be used in ECMAScript 9 based projects (aka 2018)
+- `es10` - The configuration to be used in ECMAScript 9 based projects (aka 2019)

 Then enhance it with one or more **addons**: